zpp-2024-scylla-operator-analyze/scylla-operator/enhancements/proposals/xxxx-operator-analyze/README.md

 ### Version Skew Strategy

-The tool is mostly self-isolated, there should be no tricky interactions.
+The tool is mostly self-isolated.

 ## -Implementation History

-Major milestones in the life cycle of a proposal should be tracked in `Implementation History`.
+[//]: # (- 2024-01-15: Initial enhancement proposal)
+[//]: # (- ???: Enhancement proposal merged)
+[//]: # (- 2024-01-30: Initial enhancement implementation)

 ## Drawbacks

-Due to the dynamic nature of software involved, the rules might need to be updated frequently, increasing maintenance efforts to keep a satisfactory diagnosis accuracy.
+Due to the dynamic nature of ScyllaDB, the rules might need to be updated frequently, increasing maintenance efforts to keep a satisfactory diagnosis accuracy.

 ## -Alternatives